 How do you attract the right type of audience to your blog content?
-And how do you get your blog content to sell your product?
-This guide will help you lay the foundation and build a winning content strategy.
+And how do you get your content to sell your product?
+This guide will help you create a blog content strategy that delivers results.

 It’s easy to get overwhelmed with all the different opportunities and options in content marketing for your startup.

-A content strategy will help you figure out which of the different areas make sense in your situation and it will make it easier to prioritize and organize your work.
+- Help you figure out which of the different areas make sense in your situation

-It helps you come up with a very specific and targeted approach that will deliver results.
+- Help you come up with a very specific and targeted approach that will deliver results

-You need to align your target audience with your marketing activities:
+You need to align your target audience with your content marketing activities:

 - Who’s your target audience?
 Who do you and who don’t you go after with your marketing?